Fall of Suharto: The first cracks emerge

 In 1996, the Indonesian Democratic Party (PDI), a legal party that had been used by the New Order as a benign prop for the New Order's electoral system, began to assert its independence under Megawati Sukarnoputri, the daughter of Indonesia's founding father, Sukarno.
 In response, Suharto attempted to foster a split over the leadership of the PDI, backing a co-opted faction loyal to deputy speaker of Parliament Suryadi against supporters of Megawati.
 After the Suryadi faction announced a party congress to sack Megawati would be held in Medan on 20–22 June, Megawati proclaimed that her supporters would hold demonstrations in protest.
 The Suryadi faction went through with the sacking, and the demonstrations manifested themselves throughout Indonesia.

 Megawati's supporters then took over the PDI headquarters in Jakarta.
 On Saturday 27 July, a mob including soldiers in civilian clothing and thugs from the army-associated Pemuda Pancasila organization forcibly entered the building.
 According to the National Human Rights Commission, five people were killed, 149 injured and 74 missing – mostly from those arrested by the military.
 The attack was followed by two days of rioting, in which youths burned at least six buildings, including that of the Ministry of Agriculture.
-The political tensions in Jakarta were accompanied by anti-Chinese riots in Situbondo (1996), Tasikmalaya (1996), Banjarmasin (1997), and Makassar (1997); while violent ethnic clashes broke out between the Dayak and Madurese settlers in Central Kalimantan in 1997.
+The political tensions in Jakarta were accompanied by anti-Chinese riots in Situbondo (1996), Tasikmalaya (1996), Banjarmasin (1997), and Makassar (1997); while violent ethnic clashes broke out between the Dayak and Madurese in West Kalimantan in 1997 during the Sanggau Ledo riots.